timmcginley/Agile/Methodology/README.md

 - Explore Part 1 steps [here](/Agile/Methodology/01)

 ### [M2] Stages
-Imagining it had really grown, in what order would the features appear, what is their function?
-The stages allow us to translate linear design space into multiple parallel reversible tracks.
+Imagining it had really grown, in what order would the features appear and what is their function?
+The stages allow us to expand the linear design space into multiple parallel reversible tracks.
 - Explore Part 2 steps [here](/Agile/Methodology/02)

 ### [M3] Biomimetics
-Gain biomimetic inspiration for new solutions for the functions you have identified in each growth stage.
+Gain biomimetic inspiration for new solutions for the functions you have identified in each growth stage in [M2].
 - Explore Part 3 steps [here](/Agile/Methodology/03)

 ### [M4] Evolution
 Model the evolution of the building system to help us reuse, improve and learn from previous designs.
 Try and imagine what new systems might emerge in the future, based on your study.
 - Explore Part 4 steps [here](/Agile/Methodology/04)

-### AP[5] Architecture
+### AP[5] Architecture / Carve
 Transplant materials and building systems at any stage in the design process.
-This part requires new design experiences, tools, interfaces and collaboration opportunities for the 21st century.
+This final part requires new design experiences, tools, interfaces and collaboration opportunities for the 21st century.
 - Explore Part 6 steps [here](/Agile/Methodology/05)

 ### How are we going to learn all that?
 The course uses a spiral learning technique, wherein you repeat the same method with increasing levels of complexity inorder to master it and be able to use it independently.
 Therefore in this course we use the method in the following ways:

-1. [A1] your first experience with the method focusing on a cup (PART [1], [2], [3] and [4])
+1. [A1] your first experience with the method focusing on a cup (PART [M1], [M2], [M3] and [M4])
-2. [A2] your second experience (PART [1] and [2]) this time with a building system
+2. [A2] your second experience (PART [M1]) this time with a building system
-3. [A3] your third experience (PART [3] and [4]) this time with a building system
+3. [A3] your third experience (PART [M2] and [M3]) this time with a building system
-4. [A4] your fourth experience (PART [5]) this time with a complete building
+4. [A4] your fourth experience (All Parts) this time with a complete building.
 5. [A5] reflect on your learning through these spirals.

 ### Where did it come from?
-Morphogenetic Prototyping, originates in the [morphogenetic Prototyping] (MP) methods I developed between 2014 and 2018 in Australia, at DTU irt has been refined to have a clearer interface to traditional [biomimetics] and a better understanding of systems engineering.
-Originally focused on Architectural design tasks it has been extended here to focus on building systems, their integration into buildings and, in future iterations, other products.
+Morphogenetic Prototyping, originates in the [morphogenetic Prototyping] (MP) methods I developed between 2014 and 2018 in Australia, at DTU it has been refined to have a clearer interface to traditional [biomimetics] [M3] and a better understanding of systems engineering.
+Originally focused on Architectural design tasks, it has been extended here to focus on building systems, their integration into buildings and, in future iterations, other products.

 ## Next steps
 The Agile prototyping method raises many questions including and not limited to: